 - Attending an initial organizational meeting to meet their group members and discuss logistics (approximately 1 hour),

-The Winter 2014 organizational meeting will take place on Thursday, February 6th from 12:30 p.m. - 1:30 p.m. in the Teaching Support Centre.
+The Fall 2014 organizational meeting will take place on Thursday, September 18th from 11:30 a.m. to 1:00 p.m. in the Teaching Support Centre.
 This is a mandatory meeting for all participants.
 If you have a teaching conflict that makes it impossible for you to attend the organizational meeting, please send us an e-mail at your earliest convenience and we will arrange some alternative.

 Note that registration is limited to 24 participants.